mbats/mbats.github.io/_posts/2022-03-30-siriusweb.markdown

 Sirius has two flavors:

-- Sirius Desktop: to create modeling workbenches based on the Eclipse platform,
+- **Sirius Desktop**: to create modeling workbenches based on the Eclipse platform,
-- Sirius Web: to create cloud-ready modeling workbenches.
+- **Sirius Web**: to create cloud-ready modeling workbenches.

 ![image](/img/siriusweb/architecture.png)

-Furthermore, as we are very greedy, we provide the Obeo Cloud Platform (OCP) as Sirius Web topping.
+Furthermore, as we are very greedy, we provide the [Obeo Cloud Platform (OCP)](https://www.obeosoft.com/en/products/obeo-cloud-platform) as Sirius Web topping.
 OCP is a set of Cloud-based products to easily build and deploy modeling studios to the web for enterprise use cases.
-We offer Obeo Studio to create graphical modeling solutions that can be used collaboratively from a web browser.
+We offer [Obeo Studio](https://www.obeosoft.com/en/products/obeo-studio) to create graphical modeling solutions that can be used collaboratively from a web browser.
 Obeo Studio is built as an open-core product relying on Sirius Web: it is a Sirius Web build extended with Enterprise features, to deploy on public, private clouds or on premise and including support and upgrade guarantees.
 One more option for you is to use the components from Sirius Web and OCP to integrate in your own application.